- Family Law

-In many ways, military divorce is no different than civilian divorce.
+In many ways, military divorce is no different than a civilian divorce.
 But in certain other crucial ways, military divorce is a distinct entity.
 If you are a spouse in a military couple, it is imperative that you understand what is involved before you elect to move forward with the process.

 Since military families often move around a lot, the question of where they can and should file for military divorce is an important one to establish.
 In most cases, you have the option to file for divorce in the state where you currently reside, or in a state that you both agree to.
-That gives you more flexibility that the average couple, but also makes it essential to understand how state divorce laws will impact you.
+That gives you more flexibility than the average couple, but also makes it essential to understand how state divorce laws will impact you.

 Military divorce can complicate the issue of child support, especially if one of the parties is deployed.
 In most cases, the couple is subject to the state laws governing child support in the state where they file for divorce.
 But they will also need to abide by military regulations that penalize spouses who fail to pay support with consequences as significant as termination from service.